-- a.
-Memory access violations attempting to access a region of memory the program is not allowed to access (usually resulting rom an error in address computation or an infinite loop.) - b.
-Illegal instructions usually the result of bad code or attempting to execute data. - c.
-Invalid arithmetic results e.g. overflow - 3.
-Interrupts and exceptions differ in that the former are ASYNCHRONOUS while the latter are SYNCHRONOUS.

-- a.
-Interrupts arise from conditions outside the currently running program.
-Thus, if the same program is run again, it is very unlikely that the same interrupt will occur at the same point in the program. - b.
-Exceptions arise from the behavior of the currently running program.
+- a) Memory access violations attempting to access a region of memory the program is not allowed to access (usually resulting from an error in address computation or an infinite loop.) - b) Illegal instructions usually the result of bad code or attempting to execute data. - c) Invalid arithmetic results e.g. overflow - 3.
+Interrupts and exceptions differ in that the former are ASYNCHRONOUS while the latter are SYNCHRONOUS. - a) Interrupts arise from conditions outside the currently running program.
+Thus, if the same program is run again, it is very unlikely that the same interrupt will occur at the same point in the program. - b) Exceptions arise from the behavior of the currently running program.
 Ordinarily, if a given program gives rise to an exception, then it will generate that same exception at the same point in its execution every time it is run on the same input data. - 4.
-It is often but not always the case that exceptions arise from some sort of error in the running program. - C. On most computers, dealing with interrupts and exceptions involves features of both the hardware and the operating system. - 1.
+It is often but not always the case that exceptions arise from some sort of error in the running program.

+- C. On most computers, dealing with interrupts and exceptions involves features of both the hardware and the operating system. - 1.
 In response to an interrupt or exception, the hardware typically does a forced jump to an operating system routine that is designed to handle the specific condition detected.
-In so doing, it saves enough information about the context in which the interrupt/exception occurred to allow a return to what was happening after the interrupt/exception has been dealt with. - 2.
+In so doing, it saves enough information about the context in which the interrupt/exception exception has been dealt with. - 2.
 The operating system routine that is invoked must analyze the specific event and decide on an appropriate action, which may or may not alter the execution of the program that was running at the time the interrupt/exception occurred. - 3.
-In the remainder of this lecture, we will look at how a specific CPU/operating system combinations deal with interrupts/exceptions: Unix on MIPS
+In the remainder of this lecture, we will look at how a specific CPU/ operating system combinations deal with interrupts/exceptions: Unix on MIPS.
+The hardware part of the process is MIPS specific, while the operating system part is similar on all Unix-like systems (including Linux).